-The child starts to understand rules and reasons for them; likes to explore natural and physical phenomenon; talks about how things are alike or different; and is able to observe and describe properties of objects (texture, weight, temperature, etc.).
+The child starts to explore natural and physical phenomenon; talks about how things are alike or different; and is able to observe and describe properties of objects (texture, weight, temperature, etc.).

 Read a fabric book or touch-and-feel book with your child.